 Compared to many of the other teams in the NBA, the Dallas Mavericks don’t have a pantheon of legendary players that the entire basketball world worships.
 However, there have been more than enough players who donned the Dallas jersey and made something of it.

-Since their start in the 90s, a couple of impressive players have made their mark on the team.
+Since their start as a franchise, a number of impressive players have made their mark on the team.
 These players have wowed Dallas hoops fans with their incredible skills on the court, helping establish the team as an entertaining team to watch throughout its lifespan as an NBA franchise.

 Of course, it’s impossible to put all of the Mavs’ top players in this list, so some of your favorites might not even make the cut.
-However, these players are representative of excellent basketball in Dallas since 1980.
+At some point, Luka Doncic will be barging his way on here, but not just yet.

 Through six seasons with the Mavs, Nash averaged 14.6 points, 2.9 rebounds, and 7.2 assists.
 The Nash that most NBA fans know and love sharpened his game with the Mavs.